moosemeat817/PathfindersAscent/README.md

 # Pathfinder's Ascent

-*An alternate version of Timberwolf Mountain, Blackrock, and Ash Canyon designed to offer a fresh and challenging experience for veteran explorers.*
+*An alternate version of Timberwolf Mountain, Blackrock, and Ash Canyon designed to offer a fresh and challenging experience for veteran survivors.*

 <img src="https://github.com/moosemeat817/images/blob/main/PathfindersAscent.jpg" width="80%">